SimoneVeitch/bedtime-adventures/README.md

 The app features vector files, which I have downloaded from FreePik, https://www.freepik.com/.
 This includes all images used in  the belt, all app logos and the vector of the girl in bed.

-All vector files have been edited by me in Adobe Illustrated, and the animations have been done using a combination of Adobe Illustrator and https://ezgif.com/maker.
+All vector files have been edited by me in Adobe Illustrator, and the animations have been done using a combination of Adobe Illustrator and https://ezgif.com/maker.